 Our unit of analysis is the investor decision per round.
-The dependent variable is $Y{ist}$ - the propensity to invest in a startup s by an investor i at a time period t. t is the stage of measurement - a scale variable collected over three time periods. $Y{is0}$ is the baseline measure of evaluation of a startups by an investor, also evaluated on a scale.
+The dependent variable is Y{ist} - the propensity to invest in a startup s by an investor i at a time period t. t is the stage of measurement - a scale variable collected over three time periods.
+Yiso is the baseline measure of evaluation of a startups by an investor, also evaluated on a scale.
 All scale evaluations are normalized by Vilcap, using a zscore.
-F is a binary variable which equals one when a female founder represented the startup and zero when solely male founders represented the startup, which varies over time.
+12 F is a binary variable which equals one when a female founder represented the startup and zero when solely male founders represented the startup, which varies over time.
 T is a binary variable which equals one when investors were in the changed evaluation framework treatment group and zero when investors were not.
-The coefficient of interest is $\beta_4$ , on the interaction of treatment and female.
-We included fixed effects for the region R and time t and controlled for the same observable startup characteristics Xs as in Stage 1.
+The coefficient of interest is β_4 , on the interaction of treatment and female.
+We included fixed effects for the region R and time t and controlled for the same observable startup characteristics X_s as in Stage 1.
 We clustered errors in all models by investor - the level at which the treatment was implemented.

 Mechanism.
 We added mechanism variables to assess if systematizing inquiry at the organization level changed how investors assessed startups.
 First, we examined whether investors inquired consistently across all founders using the same mechanism as Stage 1.
-Second, we examined whether investors assessed startups' dynamic improvement by asking all investors to weight the criteria they used when evaluating: "Please think about how you made your decisions and weight the criteria below with
+Second, we examined whether investors assessed startups' dynamic improvement by asking all investors to weight the criteria they used when evaluating: "Please think about how you made your decisions and weight the criteria below with percentages of how much weight you placed on each criterion.
+(Please make sure it adds up to 100%!) - [Growth opportunity, Investment opportunity, Improvement made during program].
+Given that investors do not accurately explain the criteria that are important to them (Petty and Gruber 2011), we followed recent field experiment research and conducted semi-structured interviews to provide more insight into mechanisms driving results (e.g., Dimitriadis and Koning 2022).
+The first author interviewed all 15 trainee investors in one region to further examine how they decided to give a startup a high or low score - what investors were paying attention to during evaluation.

-&lt;sup>12 In Vilcap, each startup receives a zscore per round.
+12 In Vilcap, each startup receives a zscore per round.
 The inputs are the average score and the standard deviation per judge per round.
-Then for each judge's score for each startup Vilcap creates a z\score = (score - avg\score)/sd\score.
+Then for each judge's score for each startup Vilcap creates a z_score = (score - avg_score)/sd_score.

 Vilcap then joins the ranks together by taking an average across all rankers.
 Vilcap's zscore weights scores according to a judge's baseline score.
 This type of weighted score can help to avoid heterogeneity in judges' baseline scores driving results (Gonzalez-Uribe & Reyes 2021).